shadowaxe99/decker/README.md

 # AI Pitch Deck Generator

 Welcome to the AI Pitch Deck Generator!
-This amazing tool will revolutionize the way you create pitch decks for your brand.
-With the power of artificial intelligence and a touch of humor, you'll be able to impress investors, clients, and even your grandma!
+This tool is designed to help founders create personalized and compelling pitch decks for each investor.
+Leveraging the power of artificial intelligence, it simplifies the process of creating a professional and persuasive pitch deck tailored to each investor's preferences.

 ## Features

-- Generate pitch decks for influencers and brands
+- Generate personalized pitch decks for each investor
-- Customize content for each slide
+- Leverage AI to create compelling narratives and financial projections
-- Add a dash of humor to your pitch
+- Customize content for each slide based on investor's preferences
-- Impress investors with AI-generated financial projections
+- Save time and effort in preparing for pitches

 ## Installation